 The menstrual cycle can be hard.
 Do you get extremely irritated by things that usually would not bother you?
 Your hormones are to blame!
 Our hormones definitely impact our bodies in many different ways.
 Between the bloating, the cramping, the cravings, and the mood swings, that time of the month is usually not the best week in any woman’s life.
 Still, you don’t have to let these problems control your life.
 Lifestyle adjustments can help you reduce or manage the signs and symptoms of premenstrual syndrome.
 To get through your menstrual cycle with much less stress, scroll through to find out the best foods to focus on while you are on your period.
-As a registered dietitian, I will give you some tricks about which foods to eat and avoid on your period.
+As a registered dietitian, I will give you some tricks about which foods to eat and avoid during your period.
 Here are a few tips to modify your diet!

 1. Satisfy your sweet tooth